Chipeyown/SPLiT-seq-Data-Analysis_Toolkit/README.md

 # Attention:

-a. the input data for "sdat filters" need to be clean data
+a. the input data for "sdat filters" need to be clean data and suffix of your input fastq file should be _R1.fq,_R2.fq

 b.
 If you align the reads with your own scripts, make sure that the input file for 'sdat cell' is sorted by postion.